 - America the Beautiful

 You can purchase a pass in person at most parks or by mail.
-To learn how to get your pass by mail or for more information, visit https://store.usgs.gov/pass/index.html.
+To get your pass by mail or for more information, visit https://store.usgs.gov/pass/index.html.

-Some of the COE lakes have campgrounds that are not managed by the COE, such as state parks and private concessionaires who lease space at the lake.
+Some of the COE lakes have campgrounds that the COE does not manage, such as state parks and private concessionaires who lease space at the lake.
 These campgrounds generally do not accept Senior Pass or Access Pass discount cards, but it is always a good idea to ask.

-Additional pass information can be found on our site
+You can find additional national pass information on our site

 This map shows the 596 COE campsites across the USA.
-The RED flags indicate seasonal campsite, while the BLUE flags indicate those campsites that are open year-round.
-Some of the open year-round campsites are non-reservable, resulting in “first come – first served.”
+The RED flags indicate seasonal campgrounds, while the BLUE flags indicate those opened year-round.
+Some open year-round camps are non-reservable, resulting in”first come – first served.”

-Selecting the box at the top left of the map labeled Corp of Engineers RV Parks will provide a list of the various campsites.
+Selecting the box at the top left of the map labeled Corp of Engineers R.V.
+Parks will list the various campsites.
 Selecting the square box at the top right of the map and the wheel on your mouse will enlarge the map.

 email@example.com.
 Thank you.